 What is edX?

-edX is a training website offering a huge range of online courses (MOOCs), delivered in association with well-known companies and universities.
+edX is a global not for profit organization focused on providing high-quality education.
+Its training website offering a huge range of online courses (MOOCs). edX works with well-known companies and over 160 universities to provide these courses.
 Many of the courses are available to study for free, with the option of paying for graded assessments and an official ID-verified certificate.

 edX offers a range of training options, spanning individual courses on specific subjects, certification programs covering a range of complementary skills, and full online Master’s degrees.

 edX is a legit and well-established online education platform.
 It was established in 2012 by Harvard University and The Massachusetts Institute of Technology (MIT).
 Over 20 Million students have taken courses on the platform.

 The short answer is yes.
 It is a reputable, not-for-profit organization that has successfully helped millions to enhance their education through online courses.

 If you review comments by users you will find some complaints.
 Generally these are a result of the user not reading the course information carefully enough.

 Most complaints are about self-paced courses which were actually archived.
 They, therefore, did not have activity on the discussion forums, teacher assistance or offer a professional certificate.
 Other users complained because they believed that the online courses were free courses with a certificate.
 You can audit most courses for free but if you do so you do not get the certificate!

 What edX could perhaps improve is the quality of their customer service.
 Thus students could better understand the programs and resolve issues without feeling the need to resort to negative reviews.